Skip to content skip to primary navi skip to secondary navi skip to meta navi search

 Are there any problems concerning vaccinations?

-Live vaccines contain attenuated (weakened) disease agents that activate the immune system to produce antibodies directed against these agents, normally without causing any signs of the disease the agent can cause.
-By activating the immune system to produce antibodies, both kinds of active vaccination protect the patient against the respective disease for several years or even all life long.
+In live vaccines the disease agents are attenuated (weakened) but still able to reproduce themselves.
+Usually they do not cause any signs of disease in healthy people.
+By activating the immune system to produce antibodies, live and non-live vaccinations protect the patient against the respective disease for several years or even all life long.